 Mazama Village has a convenience store, the park’s only gas station, and a restaurant.
 The campground also has nightly ranger programs.
 Additionally, there are coin showers and laundry machines, popular amenities among Pacific Crest Trail thru-hikers.

 “Our site was tent only and allowed for two cars.
 You could easily fit 2 (if not one more) tents in the spot.
-It was well equipped with a table, fire pit, and bear box all in good condition.
-There were a lot of trees which allowed for hammocks and provided some privacy between the spots.” — The Dyrt camper Jenny R.
+It was well equipped with a table, fire pit, and bear box all in good condition. ” — The Dyrt camper Jenny R.